nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 src: "assets/guidelines/pie-do.png"
 ```

 In this case:
 - We never show more than 5 segments.
 Combine to "others" if necessary.
 - The segment starts at the top and goes clockwise.

 See also: [What to consider when creating pie charts (Datawrapper Academy)](https://academy.datawrapper.de/article/127-what-to-consider-when-creating-a-pie-chart)

 ## Non-zero Y-Axis

-Cutting the y-axis so it doesn't extend to 0 is a common way to dramatise a chart, but sometimes it's necessary to show subtle, yet significant changes.
+Cutting the y-axis so it doesn't extend to 0 is a common way to dramatize a chart, but sometimes it's necessary to show subtle, yet significant changes.

 #### Rule of thumb